 The Golden Sedum (Sedum adolphii) is a handsome, short, fleshy, sprawling plant with leaves of yellow-green tinged in red.
 A valuable addition to any collection.

 Pachyclados presents great bunches of tiny rosettes in a pretty shade of gray-green.
 Flowers are like tiny white stars.

-A drought tolerant plant great for use as a groundcover in full sun to partial shade and needs very little water.
+A great plant for use as a ground cover in full sun to partial shade and needs very little water.